 In case you’re wondering what you need for a successful hashtag campaign, read on and learn:

 - how to find the perfect hashtag for your campaign

 - what are the most important Dos and Don’ts for hashtag campaigns

 Make your next hashtag campaign rock!

-Pull together the content using your hashtag from over 15 social media channels.
+Pull together the content using your hashtag from multiple social media channels.